 The lake is only 400 meters long and is formed by the 1911 Kebin Earthquake that due to a huge limestone landslide reshaped the valley and formed a natural dam.
 Over time, rainwater has filled the hole creating the Lake Kaindy we see today.
 The lake is an alpine lake since it is situated in an altitude of 2,000 meters.
 Another example of an alpine lake is the Sevan Lake in Caucasus, Armenia.

 Kaindy Lake Underwater Forest

 Lake Kaindy represents a surreal and alien landscape mostly due to the tall, dried-out tops of submerged trees that rise above the water’s surface like the masts of sunken ships.
-Occasionally, the depth of the lake reach 30 meters meaning that the height of the trees exceeds 30 meters.
-The color contrast between the spruce and pine trees and the crystal clean mountain water is amazing.
+Occasionally, the depth of the lake reaches 30 meters meaning that the height of the trees exceeds 30 meters.
+The color contrasts between the spruce and pine trees as well as the crystal clean mountain water is amazing.
 It is a truly magic place.

-Due to the altitude the water is so cold that the pine needles remain on the trees, even after a hundred years of being submerged.
-Even during summer the water temperature does not exceed 6 degrees.
-During the winter, the lake freezes and becomes a popular spot for ice diving.
+Due to the altitude the water is so cold that the pine needles remain on the trees, even after one hundred years of being submerged.
+Even during summer the water temperature does not exceed 6 degrees Celsius.
+During winter, the lake freezes and becomes a popular spot for ice diving.
 Hence, the underwater forest in Lake Kaindy can be considered as frozen.

 Read also: Ghost ships of the lost lake, Aral Sea

 If you liked this article, please share with your network in the left side and hit FOLLOW US up at the top right corner of the page to catch our future articles.